Skip to Content

 The average cost of a hair botox session at a salon is between $150 and $300.

-Keratin treatments typically cost between $300 and $800 due to the multiple salon sessions and chemical treatments.
+Keratin treatments often cost between $300 and $800 due to product cost, time, and technique.

 Durability